peter-kozarec/libev/README.md

 ## Prerequisites

-Before building and using the io library, make sure you have the following dependencies installed:
+Before building and using the evrte library, make sure you have the following dependencies installed:

 - CMake (version 3.15 or higher)